Another Day in Paradise

 So another day began, and another substantial breakfast was consumed prior to checking out.
-Well there’s no point in risking starvation when you’re out in the desert, even if you do have a car and a Visitor Centre handy.
+Well, there’s no point in risking starvation when you’re out in the desert.
+Not even if you do have a car and a Visitor Centre handy.
 Best not to risk it, in my opinion.
 Anyway, back at the plot, we planned to waste most of the day in Grand Canyon before heading off.
 We hadn’t decided where to, but we ended up driving down to Flagstaff to spend the night.

 We waited for the next bus, rode back and then trudged across the village to our car.
-We had thankfully parked under some trees, so the car wasn’t too hot.
+Thankfully, we’d parked under some trees, so the car wasn’t too hot.
 We grabbed our lunch and walked up to the canyon rim for one final overlook whilst eating.
 There are worse places to sit with your sandwiches and Pringles.

 We were debating the plan for the rest of the day and the following day, and plumped for staying in Flagstaff and then heading out east to the Petrified Forest.
 We had half an afternoon to fill in, so we decided to take the scenic drive round to Flagstaff rather than the quick route.
 This involved following the eastern Rim Drive back out to where we had originally come in to the park.
-We stopped off at a couple of the overlooks on the way out, but neither of us felt inclined to take loads of photos, which was probably a good sign that we were all canyoned out.
+We stopped off at a couple of the overlooks on the way out, but not with any enthusiasm.
+Neither of us felt inclined to take loads of photos.
+That was probably a good sign that we were all canyoned out.
 So eventually we just headed for the park exit and then took the turn south towards Flagstaff.

 On the way, we decided to drive through the Wupatki National Monument ( www.nps.gov/wupa/ ), as it wasn’t really out of the way and we were both intrigued.
 We stopped at two main sites, Wupatki Pueblo and Wukoki Pueblo.
 Wupatki is a pretty big one, and if you’re into this style of thing, a very impressive specimen.
 The loop trail is fairly easy going and the free brochure from the Visitor Centre gives you all the details you need to know when walking round.